Is Pomegranate Good for Diarrhea? Fruit vs Juice - What Helps

 Pomegranate may support digestion, but it does not prevent dehydration effectively.

-- ORS replaces sodium, glucose, and fluids correctly
+- ORS replaces sodium, glucose, and fluids in the right balance

 - Pomegranate does not provide adequate sodium for rehydration